 Excitingly, Plas Newydd will not only be changing behind the scenes.
 It will also see changes in the visitor experience to reflect this pivotal period in its history; exploring the stories of the period and the people that changed Plas Newydd in the 1930s into the family home we see today.

 What, why and how?

 Mechanical services have a shorter design life span when compared to a building's structural elements such as walls and roofs.
 The time has now arrived for these to be replaced at Plas Newydd in order to provide a comfortable and safe environment for our visitors, staff and residents; as well as meeting conservation standards.

 Caring for this special place and the collection is the primary objective of the National Trust and this re-servicing work will stand the property in good stead for the next 50 to 70 years.

 Will I still be able to visit?

 However, some rooms may need to be closed periodically in the upcoming months and some of the collection will have to be moved and stored in order to facilitate lifting floorboards and replacing systems.
 Our aim is to keep the disruption to a minimum and also to share this once in a lifetime experience with our visitors.
-Join us and see the house in a whole new way for 2019.
+Join us and see the house in a whole new way.